Christmas Sugar Cookies

 christmas sugar cookies ingredients in bowls on a table

-• Make the dough: To start, I whisk together the flour, salt, and baking powder in a large bowl.
+Make the dough: I whisk the flour, salt, and baking powder together in a large bowl until everything is evenly combined.

 a bowl with dry ingredients and a whisk